DraftCall

 Head to Head

-Mike Gesicki vs Tyler Warren: Who Should You Start?
+Mike Gesicki vs Tyler Warren: The Full Breakdown

 Tyler Warren is the volume tight end in this matchup with 76 receptions for 817 yards, while Mike Gesicki profiles as a more touchdown-dependent spike play (2 scores on 28 catches).
 In weeks where Mike Gesicki finds the end zone he out-scores Tyler Warren, but the floor gap is real.